-Senior Lecturer in PE and International Coordinator roles
+Programme Co-ordinator and Senior Lecturer in PE plus International Coordinator for PE

 Kirsty is currently undertaking her PhD titled “Critical perspectives of transgender policies and practice in British Secondary Physical Education”.